 To find a measured mile, you can use a regulation quarter-mile track at a local school.
 You may have to ask the coach to ensure it is a quarter-mile track (1,320 feet) rather than a 400 meter track (1,308 feet).
 Walk in the inside lane only.
 Count your steps.
 It's best to go around four times to get a full mile on a quarter mile track so you won't need to do any math.
 For a 400 meter track, go around four times and multiply your steps by 1.009.

-You may also use the Google Map Pedometer to map you a mile course in your local area, then walk it with a pedometer.
+You may also use an online mapping site or app to map you a mile course in your local area, then walk it with a pedometer.

 Steps per Mile from Stride LengthMost pedometers have you enter your stride length in order for them to estimate your distance.
 This is the distance from the heel print of one foot to the heel print of the other foot.
 This is the distance traveled forward by a single leg.
 An average that you will see listed in many places is 2.2 feet (0.67 meters) for women and 2.5 feet (0.762 meters) for men, but it depends very much on height.
 Steps per mile would be 5,280 feet divided by your stride length in feet.
 A pedometer takes the number you have entered as stride length and divides a mile by that number to calculate the distance you have walked.